carlo-/ipolito/README.md

 ## Setup

-In order to build the project, you must download and install the third-party libraries required by iPoliTO (see *Third-party Libraries*).
+In order to build the project, you must download and install the third-party libraries required by iPoliTO (see [below](#third-party-libraries)).

 Also, it is necessary to add a new file with the following lines of code:
 ```swift